Nemris/sundown/README.md

 Remember to type-annotate all parameters and returned values, and always add docstrings to public code.
+While test strategies are best with a docstring each, test modules and functions do not need them, provided the test names themselves are descriptive.

 This project follows composition over inheritance, except for the exception hierarchy.

 ### Linting and testing

-Before opening a PR, ensure that your code is tested with Pylint.
+Before opening a PR, ensure that your code is linted with Pylint.
 If you need to disable a warning, for example in case of false positives, leave a comment explaining your reasoning or mention it in the PR.